Age Friendly Manchester - Arts and Culture

 Age Friendly Culture Research Projects:

 A Handbook for Cultural Engagement with Older Men

-This May here at the Whitworth we have turned our attention to addressing a traditionally under-represented audience within cultural activities, older men.
-On Friday the 8th of May The Whitworth played host and participated in a conference developed by MICRA exploring social isolation and older men which also saw the launch of the new publication, A Handbook for Cultural Engagement with Older Men.
+During the closure of the Whitworth in 2014, we turned our attention to addressing a traditionally under-represented audience within cultural activities, older men.
+On Friday the 8th of May 2015, the Whitworth played host and participated in a conference developed by MICRA exploring social isolation and older men which also saw the launch of the new publication, A Handbook for Cultural Engagement.

-Over the last year, Ed Watts, Engagement Manager at the Whitworth has travelled across the UK researching older men’s participation in cultural activity.
-Funded by the Baring Foundation, he has now launched his findings in this publication designed to support other organisations and providers by providing a foundation for future programmes and methodologies when working with older men.
+The project was led by Ed Watts, Engagement Manager at the Whitworth, who travelled across the UK researching older men’s participation in cultural activity.
+Funded by the Baring Foundation.
+He launched his findings in this publication designed to provide a foundation for future programmes and methodologies when working with older men.
 Drawing on activity across the UK – Burrell for Blokes (Glasgow), Men’s Shed (Rhyl), Green Candle (London), Out in the City (Manchester), Grand Gestures (Gateshead), Live and Learn project (Belfast), the publication outline key findings, including a focus on recruitment (barriers); programming and participation (what kind of activities and models of participation older men would like cultural organisations to offer) and impact (exploring the motivations and self-reported benefits for older men of engaging in cultural group activities).

-The publication includes a newly commissioned work by Tony Curry, poet.
+The publication includes a commissioned work by poet Tony Curry, as seen below.